intminds/gps/README.md

 // Elevation gain (advanced approach): 245.37668979092 m, loss: 247.98170342056 m
 ```

-This algorithm gives elevation gain close to what you have in Strava app (for the `examples/run.gpx` file it's 229 m).
+Algorithm adequacy check:

+For the `examples/run.gpx` file a popular app Strava gives elevation gain 229 m.
+It's slightly less than we received above (245 m).
+You can play with parameters but in our opinion Strava does too aggressive smoothing and lessens the total elevation gain.